gs6651/SecondBrain/CiscoSDWAN.md

 - Recommendation is to have Full-Cone NAT at the Hubs, DC, DR sites.
 - In GRE tunnels, any type of NAT with port overloading is not supported since GRE packets lack an L4 header.

-- Loopback TLOC: When loopback interface is used as local TLOC endpoint.
+* Loopback TLOC: When loopback interface is used as local TLOC endpoint.
   - Standard Mode: Loopback interface bound to multiple physical interfaces.
 The service provider network must have IP reach-ability to the loopback IP.
 Tunnel config would be done under loopback instead of physical interface.
   - Bind Mode: Loopback interface is strictly bound to a single physical link.
 Used when the last mile provider assigns an IP address to the WAN link, and this IP is filtered within the MPLS cloud or in another transit WAN along the way.
-Command is:  bind <interface>.
+Command is:  `bind <interface>`.

-# Policies2
+# Policies

 #### Structure of Policy